Niiok/niiok.github.io/Windows/index.md

     > every window own window processor one by one
     > WIndows will call with message to proper processor when event occurs
     > main mission of Window processor is dealing with event, message
+    > and that makes callback function (window processor) do every job of window, even making child window
     - hWnd : window handle (return value of CreateWindow())
     - iMessage : event message
     - wParam : (?)